List of Game & Watch games

-The list of Game & Watch games released by Nintendo, includes format and date of release.
-Several were collected and re-released as ports for the Game & Watch Gallery series for Game Boy, Game Boy Color, and Game Boy Advance.
+This is a list of Game & Watch games released by Nintendo.
+Several were collected and remade as part for the Game & Watch Gallery series for Game Boy, Game Boy Color, and Game Boy Advance.
 They were re-released in the Nintendo Mini Classics series in the late 1990s.
 Digital recreations in DSiWare were released for Nintendo DSi in 2009 (2010 internationally) and for Nintendo 3DS in 2011.